Housing quality and health outcomes in the United States: Nutrition and obesity

-“Food deserts”, areas that lack grocery stores or markets that contain healthful foods like fruits and vegetables, are primarily found in high poverty, inner-city areas where residents lack the resources to travel.
-These areas are also known for selling convenience foods and liquor.
+"Food deserts", areas that lack grocery stores or markets that contain healthful foods like fruits and vegetables, are primarily found in high poverty, inner-city areas where residents lack the resources to travel.
 Rates of obesity and the related illnesses are much higher in these areas than in higher income communities with easy access to fresh foods.
 A correlation has been determined for a connection between food insecurity associated with housing cost burdens and under-nutrition.
 A lack of adequate play areas for children, poor lighting or sidewalk condition can also lead to a lack of physical activity which is associated with increased obesity and associated morbidities, such as type II diabetes, cancer and cardiovascular disease.

-Intentional injuries

-Neighborhoods of low socioeconomic status are associated with higher rates of intentional injuries (violent crime).
-Poor investment in community property, and the lack of private and semi-private space can lead to the inability of residents to properly or adequately maintain defensible space.
-A lack of “eyes of the street” due to poor design or poor maintenance only makes crime prevention more difficult.

-Housing Hazards
+Housing hazards

 Most significant aspects of poor housing are linked to various adverse health effects ranked by highest number of people affected.
 These housing hazards are linked to many health effects like respiratory symptoms, asthma, lung cancer, depression, injury, hypothermia and death.